Arshiaarya/arshiaarya.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello, I am Arshia Arya, currently a Research Fellow at Microsoft Research, India.
+Hello, I am Arshia Arya, a PhD Student at University of California, San Diego advised by Prof. Deepak Kumar.
+I work broadly in Human Computer Interaction, Social Computing and Cybersecurity.
+Previously, I was a Research Fellow at Microsoft Research, India
-I work in the broad area of Computational Social Science and Human Computer Interaction.
-I am interested in the interaction of users with social media and the general news media in terms of online engagement, misinformation circulation and other applications.
-I will be applying for PhD for Fall'2023 and looking to interact with people working in similar domains!